MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/using-player-stats.md

 Xbox Live Creators Program developers can skip ahead to the [Stats 2017 document](stats2017.md).

-These two implementations operate on fundamentally different principles.
+These two implementations operate on fundamentally different principles, as follows.

+### Stats 2013

-*   When using Stats 2013, you send **events** to the Xbox Live Service containing certain information about an action a user performed.
+When using Stats 2013, you send **events** to the Xbox Live Service containing certain information about an action a user performed.

 The information in these **events** is used to update stats accordingly.
 In Stats 2013, the service keeps track of and updates all of your stats values, so that the service is the source of truth for statistic values for a player or group of players.

+### Stats 2017

-*   When using Stats 2017, you send up the actual stat value itself for the server to use.
+When using Stats 2017, you send up the actual stat value itself for the server to use.

 In Stats 2017, the server does little to no validation on the value sent to it, and so it is up to your title to keep track of the correct stat values; your title is the source of truth for statistic values.
 When using Stats 2017, we recommend that you track and store your stats in the cloud with the [Xbox Live Storage Platform](../storage-platform/storage-platform.md).

 Stats 2017 is like a reporting service: you send the correct stat for your game to the server, your stat then sits on the server and waits to be displayed on request or updated.

 ## History